 Here are some things that you should know before you fly into Bhutan:

-1. Seats on Drukair and Bhutan Airlines are not assigned while purchasing the air ticket.
+1. Drukair and Bhutan Airlines are the only two commercial airlines that fly to and out of Bhutan.
+Seats on Drukair and Bhutan Airlines are not assigned while purchasing the air ticket.
 If you want get a good view of the Himalayas while flying to Bhutan, request for a window seat on the left side of the air craft while checking in your baggage; that is the time when they issue the boarding pass.
-If you are flying Drukair, while flying out of Bhutan (only while flying out of Bhutan), you have the option to visit the airline’s website and check in and assign yourself a seat.
+Recently, both the airlines made it possible for you to assign yourself a seat you want through their airlines website www.drukair.com.bt and http://www.bhutanairlines.bt/.
+Refer your e-ticket for the booking reference.
+The booking reference is your e-ticket number.
+Note that online check can only be done within 24 hours from your time of flight.

-2. Always carry a hard copy of the visa and e-ticket while entering the airport.
+2. Always carry a hard copy of the visa and e-ticket while entering the airport and report for baggage check in 2-3 hours ahead of flight time.

 3. Be mindful when you visit Thangka (art) shops and studios.
 We have come across art shops that display an artist painting a half finished Thangka and sell works that has been mass produced in Nepal.
 A little touch up is done on the screen printed canvas to make it look like a real painting.
 Also, there are some shops that sell Tibetan crafts which are mass produced in Delhi.
 We recommend that you discuss with us if there is anything in particular you want to buy from Bhutan, especially the items that are expensive.
 We may be able to get you a better price.